mdgaziur/wro-team-rickshaw/README.md

 WRO 2023 Future Engineers category.
 The list of hardware components, details about the software that powers the vehicle and design decisions are given here.

+### Naming

+The naming of the team is quite random.
+Our vehicle is called "Rickshaw"(ironically).
+And the motto _"Anything for rickshaw!"_ signifies that we can do anything for the "Rickshaw" so that it works the best.

 ### The Team

 The team consists of 3 very passionate students who are aiming to change Bangladesh through the next technological revolution.
 This team is quite lucky to have a really helpful coach who's always coming up with ways to make the best performing vehicle.

+### Team Members
 - Al Mubin Khan Nabil [@nirobnabil](https://github.com/nirobnabil) (Coach)
 - MD Gaziur Rahman Noor [@mdgaziur](https://github.com/mdgaziur)
 - Ibrahim Al Syed [@ibrahimalsyed60](https://github.com/ibrahimalsyed60)